 Ian Schrager did a magnificent job of refurbing the historic Berner’s Hotel into a place to stay that embodies “next-generation luxury-lifestyle.”
 At the heart of the re-re-re-gentrification of Soho (sorry, they’re calling it Fitzrovia again), this Marriott International run property is super-stylish, unshamedly chic and doing all it can to court the fashion set – collection launch events in its Penthouse and studios, arty-parties in its basement nightclub, hush-hush marketing meetings in the reservations-only Punch Room and not to forget the chic brunches and tea in the astoundingly beautiful Berner’s Tavern headed up by Michelin-starred Jason Atherton, take a peek in at any time, you’ll see designers, film-makers, Hollywood A-lists, supermodels, politicians and the business elite rub shoulders over a soya latte and Beef Wellington (not in combination).

 While you’re Out There

-Music lovers take note, just a short stroll from the property into the delights of Soho (yes, not far to walk home too after a night on Old Compton Street), is one of London’s premier music shops – specialising in old vinyl records, with a fab space and an equally fab curated selection for those who collect; and a time capsule of a place, considering all of Soho once had stores just like this.
+Music lovers take note, just a short stroll from the London EDITION into the delights of Soho (yes, not far to walk home too after a night on Old Compton Street), is one of London’s premier music shops – specialising in old vinyl records, with a fab space and an equally fab curated selection for those who collect; and a time capsule of a place, considering all of Soho once had stores just like this.

 The rooms are sumptuously minimalist (a contradiction, we know – but see for yourself and you’ll understand) – wood panels, faux-fur, masculine, understated, yet fully decked.
 The front of house team were surprisingly on-point and unpretentious, despite the scenester vibe.